Case Results From Our Atlanta Accident and Injury Cases

 Aggressive Representation for Injured Workers in Atlanta and Savannah

 Take a look at some of the results we’ve achieved:

 - $100 Million in a Product Liability / Tire Defect / Failure to Warn / Auto Wreck CaseOur client was driving to a meeting for work when her vehicle was struck by another driver who lost control of her vehicle after having a tread separation on her tire.
 The client’s vehicle rolled causing severe and permanent injuries.
-Our client, with the help of associated counsel, was successful in bringing claims against the other driver, manufacturer of the blown tire, the auto shop mechanics who failed to warn the other driver of the unsafe tire, as well as the manufacturer of her own vehicle.
+Our client, with the help of associated counsel, was successful in bringing claims against the other driver, the manufacturer of the blown tire, the auto shop mechanics who failed to warn the other driver of the unsafe tire, as well as the manufacturer of her own vehicle.
 Our client was able to recover the $10 million while still preserving her claim for workers’ compensation benefits.
-This case is a classic example of potential third party claims within what appeared to be a workers’ compensation claim only.
+This case is a classic example of potential third-party claims within what appeared to be a workers’ compensation claim only.

 - $1.2 million for Workers Comp worker with spinal cord injury

 - $2 million in an SUV Rollover Design DefectA client received a $2 million settlement after an SUV rolled over and the airbags failed to inflate.
-Another local attorney that focuses on product liability issues teamed with lawyers at Parsons & Associates, P.C. and did the majority of the “heavy lifting.”
+Another local attorney who focuses on product liability issues teamed with lawyers at Parsons Law Group and did the majority of the “heavy lifting.”

-A trackman whose legs were broken when he was pinned between two track cars at CSX received a $1.2 million FELA settlement.
+- $1.2 million in a Railroad Accident SettlementA trackman whose legs were broken when he was pinned between two track cars at CSX received a $1.2 million FELA settlement.

 - $1.1 million in a Tractor Trailer Accident Injury